esirK/FlightBooking/README.md

 Returns all flight available (No Authentication required)

-`GET api/v1/flights/1/
+`GET api/v1/flights/<pk>/`
 Returns a single flight (No Authentication required)

+`POST api/v1/flights/<pk>/reservation`

+Allows a user to make a flight reservation.
+(Authentication required)

+`GET api/v1/flights/<pk>/reservations`

+Allows a user to view his/her reservation on this flight.
+Admins can view all reservations for the specified flight.

+`GET api/v1/all_reservations/`

+Allows a user to view all their flights reservations.

+`PUT api/v1/all_reservations/<pk>`

+Allows a user to edit their flights reservation. e.g Cancle the reservation

+`POST api/v1/flights/<pk>/book`

+Allows a User to book a ticket for flight with the specified pk (Authentication required)

 `GET api/v1/tickets`

 Allows a user to view his/her tickets.
-(Authentication required)

-`POST api/v1/tickets`

-Allows a user to book a ticket.
-(Authentication required)

-`POST api/v1/flight/reservation`

-Allows a user to make a flight reservation.
 (Authentication required)